 After the death of Julius Caesar in 44BC and the victory of his adopted son Octavian over Mark Antony and Cleopatra, the Roman Senate granted him overarching power, turning him into the first Roman Emperor, and giving him the title “Augustus”.

-Right next to the Colosseum, the Palatine Hill keeps the ruins of the House of Augustus and the House of Livia, as well as the Flavian Palace and Stadium of Domitian.
+It is still possible to see nowadays the ruins of the House of Augustus and the House of Livia, as well as the Flavian Palace and Stadium of Domitian.

 You can buy the combo ticket for Colosseum, Palatine Hill and Roman Forum here, they are skip-the-line tickets, so it will save you time and money.
 The tickets are valid for two days.